coleifer/python-lsm-db/README.md

 Limitations:

-* Not tested on Windoze.
+* Not tested on Windows.

 The source for Python lsm-db is [hosted on GitHub](https://github.com/coleifer/python-lsm-db).